ShoYamanishi/WebAssemblyNumericalComputing/README.md

 The C++ test code is found in [src/test_conjugate_gradient_solver.cpp](src/test_conjugate_gradient_solver.cpp).

 ### 512-Point Radix-2 FFT
-This page measures the performance of the 512-point radix-2 FFT.
+This is for the performance of the 512-point radix-2 FFT.
 This type of operation is usually done with a DSP, but this topic may be still useful to get some rough idea about what kind of performance you can get on the browser for this type of operations.
 Only a plain implementation in C++ is considered.